x0xr00t/php-security/README.md

 The functionality of this software is to hook each php function which allows the execution of shell commands, they are: system, exec, passthru, shell_exec, popen and proc_open.
-If you know someone else you can send me an email: abel.romero [at] devopensource.com.
+If you know some other else you can send me an email: abel [at] abelromero.com.

 By hooking those functions, we can control the execution of those named.
 When an script calls some of those ones, we get inside a function in a file